Best Student Resume Examples

 3. Work History

-The key is to focus on the responsibilities you had that are relevant to the job you are applying for.
+The key is to focus on your responsibilities that are relevant to the job you are applying for.
 Use action verbs and, if possible, quantify your achievements.

 For example, if you’ve worked as a retail associate, don’t just say “provided customer service.”
 Be more specific: